Cmccrave/McRave/README.md

 - Hannes Bredberg for helping with optimization of pieces of code and research with FAP/NN.

 **New Features:**
-- Added BWEB
-- Updated T build order
+- Added FFE into scouts as only public build for now.
+(I have my reasons)

 **Copyright 2018 Christian McCrave, all rights reserved.**